Why Your Business Should Use a Graph Database

-Your business is operating in an ever more connected world where the understanding of complex relationships and interdependencies between different data points is crucial to many decision-making processes.
-This is the main reason why graph databases have gained a lot of interest in the past few years and have become that fastest-growing database category.
+Your business is operating in an ever more connected world where understanding complex relationships and interdependencies between different data points are crucial to many decision-making processes.
+This is the main reason why graph databases have gained a lot of interest in the past few years and have become the fastest-growing database category.
 They offer powerful data modeling and analysis capabilities your business can use to easily model real-world complex systems and answer challenging questions previously hard to address.

 Let’s take the example of an insurance fraud network.

-As we can see, there are clearly suspicious relationships indicative of collusion between the different parties.
-The same individuals are linked to different cases and the same service providers are used by the different parties.
+As we can see, there are suspicious relationships indicative of collusion between the different parties.
+The same individuals are linked to different cases, and the different parties use the same service providers.
 Of course, this situation is simplified, but it should give you an idea of how a network analysis approach can bring value in such a use-case.
-In a real-world scenario, you would have a much more complex network involving millions of customers, claims, and conflicting information.
-In that case, you must be able to analyze millions of relationships and data points to uncover anomalies and sophisticated rogue behaviors.
-Trying to detect these fraud rings, looking at events as isolated data points doesn’t make much sense.
+You would have a much more complex network involving millions of customers, claims, and conflicting information in a real-world scenario.
+In that case, you must analyze millions of relationships and data points to uncover anomalies and sophisticated rogue behaviors when detecting these fraud rings.
+Looking at events as isolated data points don’t make much sense.

 Graph databases strongly contrast with traditional SQL databases by taking a relationships-first approach to data from the ground-up.
 SQL systems treat relationships as second-class citizens and work hard to infer data relationships and navigate complex networks by leveraging a number of workarounds in the way they store and query the data.
-Graph databases, on the other hand, treat relationships as a first-class citizen through every part of the data lifecycle from the model, to the storage engine, to the query language.
+On the other hand, graph databases treat relationships as first-class citizens through every part of the data lifecycle from the model, to the storage engine, to the query language.
 As a result, when it comes to tackling some of the most complex data challenges, graph databases can offer the following business advantages:

 For many people, graph technology is much easier to understand than other database models as it’s very close to the way we think about the world.

-Graph databases are of course not suitable for every scenario and you should always use the right tool for the job, but generally speaking, if your data has a high number of many-to-many relationships or even one-to-many relationships that go 3+ depths, you probably need a graph database.
+Graph databases are, of course, not suitable for every scenario, and you should always use the right tool for the job.
+Still, generally speaking, if your data has a high number of many-to-many relationships or even one-to-many relationships that go 3+ depths, you probably need a graph database.
 With this in mind, let’s look at two common graph database use-cases.

 A graph database enables businesses to build sophisticated fraud detection capabilities by analyzing the behavior of multiple users across a period of time to detect anomalies that are otherwise very hard to see or encapsulate in hard-coded rules.
-A high-performance graph database system like Memgraph is capable of analyzing high-dynamic networks with millions of transactions and users to identify potential fraudulent activities as they’re happening, at sub-second speeds.
+A high-performance graph database system like Memgraph can analyze high-dynamic networks with millions of transactions and users to identify potential fraudulent activities as they’re happening, at sub-second speeds.

 Businesses are always looking at ways to maximize revenue and customer satisfaction with every interaction.
-The most effective way to achieve this goal is to match the right customers with the right products or services at the right time much like Amazon or Netflix.
-These companies achieve this sort of hyper-personalization due to their capability of analyzing and contextualizing everything they know about a specific user or product and recommend relevant products in real-time without having to rely on outdated pre-computed results.
+The most effective way to achieve this goal is to match the right customers with the right products or services at the right time, much like Amazon or Netflix.
+These companies accomplish this sort of hyper-personalization due to their capability to analyze and contextualize everything they know about a specific user or product and recommend relevant products in real-time without relying on outdated pre-computed results.

-A graph database enables businesses to combine multiple data sources (customer information, purchase history, production information, clickstream data, etc) into a single dynamic 360º model and run similar algorithms to recommend news products and services to the right customers at the right time.
-This results in much more accurate and timely recommendations which lead to more transactions and better customer experience.
+A graph database enables businesses to combine multiple data sources (customer information, purchase history, production information, clickstream data, etc.) into a single dynamic 360º model and run similar algorithms to recommend news products and services to the right customers at the right time.
+This results in more accurate and timely recommendations, leading to more transactions and a better customer experience.